 Internet of Things

-This course also naturally feeds our spring PHYS 388 class where the technical skills are applied to address issues for clients.
-In the past we have prototyped quadcopters to search and destroy landmines, deliver medical supplies, and aid in search and rescue, as well as addressed concerns of animal welfare by developing robots that can monitor animal populations, manage human wildlife interactions and improve natural environments.
+This course also naturally feeds our spring “Robots for Humanity” (PHYS 388) class where the technical skills are applied to deal with real-world problems faced by our clients.
+In the past, we have prototyped quadcopters to search and destroy landmines, deliver medical supplies, and aid in search and rescue.
+We’ve also addressed concerns of animal welfare by developing robots that can monitor animal populations, manage human wildlife interactions and improve natural environments.

 Internet of Things